xinninghui/xinninghui.github.io/content/publication/conference-paper0/index.md

 ---
-title: 'ESG: Pipeline-Conscious Efficient Scheduling of DNN Workflows on Serverless Platforms with Shareable GPUs'
+title: 'Exploring Function Granularity for Serverless Machine Learning Applications with GPU Sharing'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here